keenanromain/HNJobLocations/README.md

 ## Usage
 ```
-To correctly run this program, please supply two additional arguments within quotations.
+To correctly run this program, please supply two additional arguments.
+The first argument is the search term used to find hits of the desired location.
-These additional arguments are used to specify the desired location and the recency of the results.
+The second argument is a flag used to specify the recency of the results.

 E.g.:
-	- go run hn.go "New York City" "latest"
+	go run hn.go "New York City" --latest
-	- go run hn.go "Berlin" "year"
+	go run hn.go "Berlin" -a
-	- go run hn.go "Singapore" "all"
+	go run hn.go "Singapore" --pastYear

+The options are as follows:
+	-a, --all   		All results from previous Who's Hiring threads.
+	-l, --latest		Results from the most recent monthly thread.
+	-p, --pastYear		Results from the past 12 months.
 ```
 The program will write the results to an HTML file in your cloned directory.
 The file is named in snake case after your choosen location keyword (such as `los_angeles.html` or `barcelona.html`).